nanstey/community/README.md

 ### Creating the Pull Request

-To get your event featured on the battelsnake.io website, create a pull request in this repository adding the following code below events.md file:
+To get your event featured on the battelsnake.io website, create a pull request in this repository adding the following code below to the `docs/events.html` file:

 ```html
 <p>